-Most outrigger racing can trace its roots to one of two Polynesian cultures; Tahitian or Hawaiian.
+Most outrigger racing can trace its roots to the Polynesian cultures of Tahiti and Hawaii.
 Traditionally outrigger canoe racing took place in a canoe with six paddlers (OC-6 or six man canoes).
 For the most part racing in the United States is an outgrowth of Hawaii’s open ocean racing scene, with the major events being focused on the open ocean island crossing between Moloka'i and Oahu.
 These races include the men’s Molokai Hoe and the women’s Na Wahine O Ke Kai.

-In the early 1990’s kayak builder John Martin of Hawaiian Designs looked at the rudderless Tahitian flat water canoes that had been imported to Hawaii and decided to build a rough water OC-1, or one man outrigger canoe.
+In the early 1990’s kayak builder John Martin of Hawaiian Designs looked at the rudderless Tahitian flat water canoes (va'a) that had been imported to Hawaii and decided to build a rough water OC-1, or one man outrigger canoe.
 The Hawaiian outrigger scene was changed forever.
 Designed to surf the prevailing northeast swells between the islands of Moloka'i and Oahu, the solo canoes were not only fast, but user friendly for first time paddlers.
 In recent years, the va'a, or rudderless canoe has become more popular with the influence of Tahitian paddlers.
 Adding further excitement to the sport, canoe builders are now designing and building "Unlimited Canoes", 6 person carbon fiber racing canoes that are much lighter than the traditional 400 pound fiberglass or KOA canoes.

-Beyond the scope of individual or pair racing, the solo canoe has become an essential training tool for any paddler serious about OC-6 racing.
-Pat Erwin, coach of six time Moloka'i Hoe winners, Lanikai Canoe Club says, “If you are fast in a one-man, you are probably going to be fast in a six-man”.
+Beyond the scope of individual or pair racing, the solo, or OC-1 canoe has become an essential training tool for any paddler serious about OC-6 racing.
 The OC-1 is the optimum tool for learning to paddle efficiently and is an effective tool for quantifying an individual paddler’s performance when making team canoe selections.
 Additionally, most outrigger associations have a race series specifically for these canoes.There are many excellent OC-1s on the market today, with most of them being manufactured in Hawaii, California or overseas.
 OC-1s are light, sleek fun canoes, typically made out of carbon fiber or fiberglass.

 Outrigger paddling is a popular form of fitness training.
 Benefits include a great upper body workout, as well as cardiovascular endurance.
 Paddling tends to be “easy” on the body, free from the impact associated with other endurance sports.
 The use of one man and two man canoes for recreation and surfing is also very common.
 Many clubs also offer paddlers the opportunity to paddle on a recreational level without the commitment to train for competition.